Programs & Services

 New York Child Resource Center, Inc. has provided Early Intervention services to families across New York City since 1993.
 Our licensed and certified professionals deliver individualized, evidence-based care for children from birth to age three, at no out-of-pocket cost to families through the NYS Early Intervention Program.

-We serve children and families from our centers in the Bronx, Brooklyn, and Manhattan, and through home-based services across four boroughs and Nassau County.
+We serve children and families from our centers in the Bronx, Brooklyn, and Manhattan, and through home-based services across all five boroughs and Nassau County.

 Learn More About New York Child Resource Center